Manage Oracle backups

 Delete a database

 If you are a cloud administrator, organization administrator, group administrator, or a derived custom, organization, or group administrator, you can delete a database.
-When you delete a database, Druva deletes all the snapshots corresponding to that database.
+When you delete a database, Druva deletes all the recovery points corresponding to that database.
 Druva also deletes the ongoing backup or restore jobs for that database.
 However, Druva retains the completed jobs, reports, and alerts corresponding to the deleted database.

 If you are a cloud administrator, organization administrator, group administrator, or a derived custom, organization, or group administrator, you can delete a database.
 A database can only be deleted after 7 days of unconfiguring the database.
-When you delete a database, Druva deletes all the snapshots corresponding to that database.
+When you delete a database, Druva deletes all the recovery points corresponding to that database.
 Druva also deletes the ongoing backup or restore jobs for that database.
 However, Druva retains the completed jobs, reports, and alerts corresponding to the deleted database.

 Note: Ensure that you delete the database configuration before deleting the database.
-To delete the configuration, see Delete configuration.
+To delete the configuration, see Delete configuration